-The following theorem characterizes orthomodular lattice by means of the operation of identity and the lattice theoretical equation instead of the operation of implication and the lattice theoretical ordering.
+The following theorem characterizes an orthomodular lattice by means of the operation of identity and the lattice-theoretic equation instead of the operation of implication and the lattice-theoretic ordering.

 Theorem 2.7.
-An ortholattice in which any two identical elements are equal, i.e. in which L7'. $a \equiv b = 1 \implies a = b$ holds, is an orthomodular lattice and vice versa.
+An ortholattice in which any two identical elements are equal, i.e., in which:

+L7'. $a \equiv b = 1 \implies a = b$

+holds is an orthomodular lattice and vice versa.

 Proof.
-The vice versa part follows directly from L7 and Def.
-3 since right to left meta-equivalence holds in any ortholattice.
+The vice versa part follows directly from L7 and Definition 3, since right to left metaequivalence holds in any ortholattice.
 So we have to prove the orthomodularity condition by means of L1-L6 and L7'.
 Let us take the following well-known form of the orthomodularity: